18 Jun The (Real) Cost of Bad Data for Oil and Gas Companies

 Financial losses (revenue impacts)

-Loss of revenue and negative financial impacts are the direct cost implications of bad data for oil and gas companies.
+Loss of revenue and negative financial impacts are the direct cost implications of bad data for oil and gas industry.
 Data-driven decision-making includes several business operations conducted as per actionable insights from identified data patterns.
 With the involvement of bad data, these decisions are not correct and there is a significant time, costs, and effort put in by companies to correct the errors.
 The data collection and analysis procedures are executed again considering other reliable data sources to clean up the mess.
 Such corrections can take months to execute, and the rest of the business activities and their continuity can be impacted in the process.

 IBM stated that the involvement of bad data causes an annual loss of $3.1 trillion to the US economy.